RTIInternational/post-event/README.md

 ## 1) Working remotely on the TEEHR Hub

 Request to be added as a TEEHR Hub user:
-- email mdenno@rti.org with the subject "Teehr Hub user request"
-- include your GitHub handle
+- instructions TBD

 Login to the TEEHR Hub from any browser:
 - Type ```teehr-hub.rtiamanzi.org``` in the address bar
-- Type ```teehr-hub.rtiamanzi.org``` in the address bar
 - Click ```Sign in with GitHub```
-- Follow instructions to log in to GitHub
+- Follow instructions to log in with your GitHub credentials
+- Select one of the two server options based on expected CPU needs

 From the JupyterLab Launcher (click on the ```+``` button in the upper left to start a new Launcher),
 - start a Terminal window (double click on the black square with "$_" symbol under the "Other" category)